 (Effective Fall 2012)

-This major is designed to prepare individuals with the opportunity to provide professional holistic nursing care to clients in a variety of health care settings.
+This traditional bachelor of science in Nursing major is designed to prepare individuals with the opportunity to provide professional holistic nursing care to clients in a variety of health care settings.
 Courses in the biological sciences, social sciences, and liberal arts will provide a sound balance with the nursing classes and clinical experiences to enable the graduates to function at a generalist level.
 Graduates will be eligible to take the NCLEX-RN examination for Registered Nursing.

 The degree can lead to clinical and administrative positions in the traditional field of nursing, as well as opportunities in nontraditional settings which include but are not limited to: home health nursing, public health nursing, nursing education, the armed services, and health care case management.
 In most cases, nursing within the federal government requires a minimum of a bachelor's degree from an accredited nursing program.